Clause 17.13: study assistance

 17.13.18 All employees are eligible to apply and no prior service requirements are necessary.

-17.13.19 Study leave shall be granted without pay, except where the Secretary approves financial assistance.
-The extent of financial assistance to be provided shall be determined by the Secretary according to the relevance of the study to the workplace and may be granted up to the amount equal to full salary.
+17.13.19 Study leave is to be granted without pay, except where the Secretary approves financial assistance.
+The extent of financial assistance to be provided will be determined by the Secretary according to the relevance of the study to the workplace and may be granted up to the amount equal to full salary.

-17.13.20 Where financial assistance is approved by the Secretary for all or part of the study leave period, the period shall count as service for all purposes in the same proportion as the quantum of financial assistance bears to full salary of the employee.
+17.13.20 Where financial assistance is approved by the Secretary for all or part of the study leave period, the period counts as service for all purposes in the same proportion as the quantum of financial assistance bears to full salary of the employee.

 17.13.21 Scholarships for Part-Time Study - In addition to the study time/study leave provisions under this clause, the Department may choose to identify courses or educational programmes of particular relevance or value and establish a Departmental scholarship to encourage participation in these courses or programmes.
 The conditions under which such scholarships are provided should be consistent with the provisions of this clause.